RedisLabs/redislabs-docs/content/ri/installing/configurations.md

 ### RIAUTHPROMPT

-**Description:** Enables Authentication prompt which asks for authentication before opening an instance or when the user is idle.
+**Description:** Enables authentication prompt that asks for authentication before opening an instance or when the user is idle.

 **Type:** Bool